Superstitions about making money

-Some buildings have even been known to miss out the thirteenth floor or room to guard against any potential superstition results.
-We investigate superstitions around money and how they relate to different cultures.
+Some buildings have even been known to give in to superstition and miss out the 13th floor to guard against any potentially negative results, as well as some streets missing house number 13, and airplanes skipping the 13th aisle.
+We look into some of other popular beliefs around numbers and money and how they relate to different cultures.

 Chinese culture features a saying that putting your purse or handbag on the floor ‘is money out the door’, and reason that keeping your money close to you will help your wealth.
 There is also a strong belief in the significance of the number 8: it represents prosperity (it also represents infinity when turned on its’ side!).